 Dennis Simioni founded Ojon after his wife’s grandmother gave her a baby jar of a rich, brown solid oil in a baby jar, that she had bought on the streets of Honduras.
 It sat in their bathroom for over two years before Silvana, Dennis’s wife, ran out of conditioner.

 Remembering the baby jar of oil, she decided to try it.
-So amazed were they by the results of just that one use that Dennis decided to go to Honduras to find this mystery oil buried deep in the Amazon Rain Forest.
+They were so amazed by the results of just that one use that Dennis decided to go to Honduras to find this mystery oil buried deep in the Amazon Rain Forest.

 The rest is history; Ojon was a massive success, developing into a successful product line sold on QVC.
 It was eventually sold to Estee Lauder and later discontinued.